pshrmn/hickory/README.md

 // There are two navigation methods that you can use to change locations.

 // navigate() is used for navigating to a new location.
-// It has three modes: "ANCHOR", "PUSH", and "REPLACE".
+// It has three modes: "anchor", "push", and "replace".
-// "PUSH" pushes the new location onto the session history after the current location
+// "push" pushes the new location onto the session history after the current location
-// "REPLACE" replaces the current location in the session history
+// "replace" replaces the current location in the session history
-// "ANCHOR" (default) acts like "PUSH" for new locations and "REPLACE" when the provided location
+// "anchor" (default) acts like "push" for new locations and "replace" when the provided location
 //   is the same as the current location (the same behavior as clicking an <a>).
 // The first argument to navigate() is either a string or a partial location object.
-// The optional second argument is the navigation mode ("ANCHOR" if not provided).
+// The optional second argument is the navigation mode ("anchor" if not provided).

-// mode = "ANCHOR"
+// mode = "anchor"
 history.navigate("/next-location");
-// mode = "PUSH"
+// mode = "push"
-history.navigate("/new-location", "PUSH");
+history.navigate("/new-location", "push");
-// mode = "REPLACE"
+// mode = "replace"
-history.navigate("/same-location", "REPLACE");
+history.navigate("/same-location", "replace");

 // go() is used to jump to existing locations in the session history.
 // negative values go backwards and positive values go forwards